akihiko-shimura/gbeampro/README.md

 ```python
 b1.propagate(150 - 20*0.5 + 5)
 ```
-(Here `+ 5` distance is tring to bring the wasit location at the center of the crystal.)
+(Here `+ 5` distance is trying to bring the wasit location at the center of the crystal.)